nompelis/INTecplotLib/README.md

 TecPlot remains un-suitable for high-performance computing and visualization of very large datasets.
-The poor choice of using an internal binary format for compact data-storage of large datasets instead of something more versatile, such as the HDF5 data foramt, has not been addressed tp modernize the software.
+The poor choice of using an internal binary format for compact data-storage of large datasets instead of something more versatile, such as the HDF5 data format, has not been addressed to modernize the software.
 As a result, the present HDF5 dataset reader that is shipped with TecPlot is an un-documented orphan "add-on" and is largely un-usable.
 Some competing, open source software packages, such as ParaView, are trying to address these issues